Implementation

 - Ensuring any concerns about the care of the patient are acted on appropriately (and if possible that any compliments are relayed to the relevant person[s]).

-Aims of the Medical Examiner System
+Aims of the MES

 - To provide greater safeguards for the public by ensuring proper scrutiny of all non-coronial deaths.